-Some of our members have generously shared their stories and experiences with porphyria.
+Some of our members have generously shared their stories and experiences with porphyria over the years.
 It sometimes just helps to know you’re not alone.
-Read on to learn more.

 Don’t forget, if you would like to make contact with someone with porphyria, you can always get in touch or come to one of our events.

 My AIP occurred about the time I was a young college student studying for a diploma in Applied Biology in the early 1970s.